slackapi/python-slack-sdk/docs/content/legacy/auth.md

   app.run("localhost", 3000)
 ```

-Once your user has completed the OAuth flow, you\'ll be able to use the
+Once your user has completed the OAuth flow, you'll be able to use the
-provided tokens to call any of Slack\'s API methods that require an
+provided tokens to call any of the Slack API methods that require an
 access token.

-See the [Basic Usage](./basic_usage.html) section of this documentation
+See the [Basic Usage](/legacy/basic_usage) section of the documentation
 for usage examples.